mrmrs/mnml/README.md

 # What is it?

-Mostly a bare-bones html5 template with some basic css I start most projects with.
+Mostly a bare-bones html5 template with some basic sass partials that I use to start prototypes with.
+Also includes automated tasks for sass compilation, css linting, css minification, and livereload integration.

 ## Directory structure
 ```
     mnml/
         ├── README.md
+        ├── gulpfile.js
+        ├── package.json
+        ├── index.html                (386 bytes)
         ├── css
         │   └── i.css                 (2 kb minified - 1.2kb gzipped)
-        ├── index.html                (386 bytes)
         └── sass                      CSS source
             ├── _normalize.scss
             ├── _grid.scss